KiraResari/ceal-chronicler/Protocol.md

     * At this point, one of my biggest time sinks is trying to figure out why dependencies won't resolve
     * Dependencies also end up all over the place in different build files, and it is practically impossible to keep an overview over how it is all connected
     * And they're quite big, to the point where it feels like most of my project is actually build files =>,<=
+    * Sometimes dependencies fail to resolve in one project although they work just fine in another project, implemented in just the same way

 ## Multiplatform support